tsrobinson/cjbart/README.md

 Bayesian Additive Regression Trees (BART), specifically focussing on inspecting heterogeneous treatment effects.

-is in its very early stages of development.
+cjbart is in its very early stages of development.

 ## Installation